Archcustomizer/dotfiles/README.md

-# ML4W Dotfiles for Hyprland
+# ML4W Dotfiles for KDE Plasma

-An advanced configuration of Hyprland for Arch Linux based distributions.
-Full featured desktop environment based on the dynamic tiling window manager Hyprland with adaptive material color themes based on the selected wallpaper for all components.
+An advanced configuration of KDE Plasma for Arch Linux based distributions.
+Full featured desktop environment based on the KDE Plasma with adaptive material color themes based on the selected wallpaper for all components.
 Including a comprehensive selection of apps with the ability to customize the configuration to your personal needs.

 ![dotfiles2995](https://github.com/user-attachments/assets/fb3e92ee-ea5a-4950-b1aa-b074698b17fe)